jehoons/sbie_aging/README.md

 ## Packages
 ### MaBoSS - Markovian Boolean Stochastic Simulator

-MaBoSS can be run on Linux or Windows OS, but I will explain the installation process for Linux OS.
+[MaBoSS][MaBoSS-site] can be run on Linux or Windows OS, but I will explain the installation process for Linux OS.
 You can download, build, and install MaBoSS by running the following commands:

 ```bash
 cd usr